Roland Mertelsmann: Biography

-Scientific contribution
+Scientific contributions

-Mertelsmann's experimental, translational and clinical work has focused on understanding the pathogenesis and pathobiology of malignant diseases and, based on these insights, to develop novel strategies to treat cancer and leukemia.

 Molecular and cellular mechanisms of malignancy- First description of a human RNA polymerase

 After discovery of the genetic code by Heinrich Matthaei and Marshall Nirenberg (1962), Mertelsmann began his research for his medical doctorate as a medical student in Heinrich Matthaei's Laboratory at the Max-Planck-Institute for experimental Medicine in Göttingen, Germany, demonstrating and characterizing for the first time a human RNA-Polymerase.
-Since nucleic acid synthesis is an important target for chemotherapeutic agents, he subsequently investigated in his team together with various colleagues, DNA-Polymerases, especially terminal deoxynucleotidyl transferase (TdT), and RNA-Polymerases as diagnostic and prognostic markers in leukemias and lymphomas.

 Studies of the Pathophysiology and Molecular Biology of Cancer Cells

-The “Plasticity” of hematopoietic stem cells (HSC), i.e. the differentiation of HSC into cells of other organs, was intensively studied with Alexandros Spyridonidis in patients after allogeneic bone marrow transplantation.
-These studies demonstrated conclusively, that this phenomenon can be observed in these patients, but is a rare event.
+The "Plasticity" of hematopoietic stem cells (HSC) was studied with Alexandros Spyridonidis in patients after allogeneic bone marrow transplantation.
 Molecular mechanisms of B-cell neoplasias were investigated together with Binder, Trepel and Dierks, the pathogenic significance of granulocytes in Graft-versus-host disease with Zeiser and his colleagues.

 Clinical Significance of the Leukemia Phenotype

-As a member of the clinical (Director Bayard Clarkson) and laboratory teams (Director Malcolm A.S.
-Moore), he carried out a systematic analysis of all patients with acute myeloid leukemia (AML) treated at MSKCC, defining the prognostic and predictive parameters of cell cytology, cell growth in vitro and enzymatic markers.
-By using all techniques available at the time for phenotypic characterization of leukemia cells, he was successful in discovering and describing novel subentities of acute leukemias.
+Mertelsmann carried out an analysis of all patients with acute myeloid leukemia (AML) treated at MSKCC, defining the prognostic and predictive parameters of cell cytology, cell growth in vitro and enzymatic markers.
+By using all techniques available at the time for phenotypic characterization of leukemia cells, he was successful in discovering subentities of acute leukemias.

 New therapeutic Modalities

-In Cooperation with Karl Welte and his colleagues at MSKCC the purification and molecular and biological characterization of cytokines, important regulators of cell division, differentiation and migration, were the focus of his work in the following years at MSKCC.
+In Cooperation with Karl Welte and his colleagues at MSKCC, the purification and molecular and biological characterization of cytokines were the focus of his work in the following years at MSKCC.
 Interleukin-2 as well as G-CSF were purified to homogeneity, First translational and clinical studies of cytokines followed.
 Since experiments in murine models demonstrated that local production by gene transduced cells produced a stronger and more specific immune response than a systemic application, e.g. of Interleukin-2, this strategy was also pursued by his group in Phase I clinical trials.
-These studies contributed to the later, successful clinical implementation of gene therapy for this and other indications.